iamdonovan/spymicmac/doc/tutorials/preprocessing/kh9_preprocessing.rst

 contrast enhancement
 ---------------------
 Most of the scanned KH-9 images provided by USGS do not have issues with striping.
-However, they can still be low contrast, and it can help to use either of :py:meth:`sPyMicMac.image.stretch_image` or :py:meth:`sPyMicMac.image.contrast_enhance` for this.
+However, they can still be low contrast, and it can help to use either of :py:meth:`spymicmac.image.stretch_image` or :py:meth:`spymicmac.image.contrast_enhance` for this.
 For examples of these functions applied to a historical aerial image, see :ref:`contrast-enhancement`.